Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

 ### Simulated Annealing

-The third stochastic search method is called simulated annealing, is another hill-climbing method to find local optima.
+The third stochastic search method is called simulated annealing.
+This is another hill-climbing method to find local optima.
 For more information, see [this page](https://www.cs.cmu.edu/afs/cs.cmu.edu/project/learn-43/lib/photoz/.g/web/glossary/anneal.html).

 We try the example from earlier, but now we can additionally define the `initial_temperature` of the algorithm, which is 1 by default.
 Two possible answers to the program are given as well.